nurturenature/jepsen-causal-consistency/README.md

     - multiple cycle checks are expensive
   - necessary for causal to reflect a per process view of other processes

+- r->r order, inferred through combining process + wr + ww + rw
+  - use of process + wr + ww + rw is
+    - better at catching anomalies across diverse keys in transactions
+    - provides more explicit explanation of cycle dependencies

 ----

 ### Adya Anomalies Expressed